davelock/codebase/readme.txt

 Please ensure the api is running at this path and port: https://localhost:7101 as the client code send requests to that url.
 The swagger page is at https://localhost:7101/swagger/index.html

-I deleted the bin and obj folders in case it causes problems with virus scans.

 Full disclosure, I ran out of time a little on this task, the cookie problem ate a lot of my time but it was an enjoyable task and I hope it runs ok for you.
 Any problems/questions please email me at david.keylock@gmail.com.